nmwsharp/happly/README.md

 ---
 By [Nicholas Sharp](http://www.nmwsharp.com).
 Credit to [Keenan Crane](http://www.keenan.is/here) for early feedback and the logo!

-Development of this software was funded in part by NSF Awards 1717320, and gifts from Adobe Research and Autodesk, Inc.
+Development of this software was funded in part by NSF Award 1717320, an NSF graduate research fellowship, and gifts from Adobe Research and Autodesk, Inc.